10 On Page SEO Strategies To Rank #1 On Google

 If you have a wordpress blog and want to speed up your website, here are some tips:

-- Choose a theme that is optimized for speed and is mobile responsive.
+- Choose a WordPress theme like Divi by Elegant Themes that is optimized for speed and is mobile responsive.

 - Do not add too many plugins to your site, many will slow your site down.